AkBKukU/DemonetizationDetection/README.md

 it lower will make it less likely to be flaged.

 ## My Youtube Experience as it relates to this
-I get around 300 daily views on youtube.
+On [my Youtube channel](https://www.youtube.com/AkBKukU) I get around 300 daily views.
 That's not a lot of data to work with for this detection method.
 So I can't say how well this is going to scale up to larger channels.

 ## Installation